ndrakos/blog/_posts/2023-03-23-Reionization_Shell_Model.md

 Therefore, we need to know  $$\dot{N}_{\rm ion}$$ as a function of time for each galaxy.

 ## How does Ndot evolve in time?

+HereI consider one example galaxy in the catalog.
+Note that FSPS will return the spectrum as a function of galaxy age age.

+Here is the intrinsic spectrum as a function of age, expressed in age of the Universe [Gyr].
+This galaxy started forming at ~3.7 Gyr (z~1.8), and is currently at a redshift of ~0.01

+PLOT

+Here is $$N_dot$$ as a function of time for this galaxy

+PLOT

+We are  more interested in the high-z galaxies, so here are 20 galaxies that are located at redshifts ~6

+PLOT

+## How to proceed?

+It seems like it would be feasible to calculate this for every galaxy.
+I will need to parallelize as before, but I don't see it taking much longer than calculating $$\dot{N}_{\rm ion}$$ as I had before.
+The slow part is running FSPS, but I won't need to make any extra calls to this.

+Next steps:
+1) double check that these numbers make sense.
+2) Calculate the volume, using the integral above for 1 galaxy, check it looks reasonable
+3) write code to do this for all galaxies
+4) plot the reionized regions, see if they agree with radiative transfer simulation findings. (i.e., is the percentage of ionized regions reasonable?)